An Honest Assessment for Residential Remodelers and Commercial GCs

 Job Documentation, Photo Evidence, and CompanyCam Integration

-Photo documentation for residential remodeling GCs serves several functions that differ from other trades.
+Photo documentation for residential remodeling GCs serves several functions.
 Before photos establish the condition of the space before your crew touches it — protecting you from client claims that your crew damaged something that was already damaged when you arrived.
 Progress photos give clients visibility into work they can’t see because it’s inside walls — rough-in wiring, plumbing runs, insulation, blocking — that will be covered by drywall before they visit again.
-Completion photos document the finished work for your portfolio, your marketing, and your warranty records.
 And in the event of any dispute about scope, quality, or damage, time-stamped, GPS-tagged photos are the most powerful evidence available to both parties.

 Native Jobber Photo Documentation

 The Jobber mobile app allows crew members to attach photos directly to job records at any stage.
-A crew lead doing a demo walkthrough before starting a kitchen gut-out photographs every existing surface — cabinets, flooring, walls, ceiling, appliances — and attaches them to the job record with the current date stamp.
+A crew lead doing a demo walkthrough photographs every existing surface and attaches them to the job record with the current date stamp.
 Those photos are immediately visible in the office and stored in the client’s job record permanently.
 Job forms can include required photo steps — a rough-in inspection form that requires a photo at each stage creates a documented inspection record that is permanent, searchable, and organized by project.
-For GCs who currently have crews texting photos to a group chat that gets buried and lost, centralizing all job photos in the Jobber job record is an immediate improvement in documentation organization and retrieval.

 CompanyCam Integration — Professional Photo Management for GCs

-For GCs who need a more powerful dedicated photo documentation workflow — particularly those doing high-value renovations where client communication through project photos is a differentiating service, or those doing insurance restoration work where photo records must meet adjuster standards — the CompanyCam integration connects Jobber’s job management with CompanyCam’s photo documentation platform.
+For GCs who need a more powerful dedicated photo documentation workflow, the CompanyCam integration connects Jobber’s job management with CompanyCam’s photo documentation platform.
 CompanyCam provides unlimited cloud storage organized by project, automatic GPS and timestamp logging on every photo, annotation tools for marking up photos with arrows and notes, and shareable PDF report generation.
-The Jobber-CompanyCam integration links job records in Jobber to CompanyCam project files, so photos taken in CompanyCam appear in the corresponding Jobber job without switching between apps to find documentation.
+The Jobber-CompanyCam integration links job records in Jobber to CompanyCam project files, so photos taken in CompanyCam appear in the corresponding Jobber job automatically.
+CompanyCam is a separate subscription — not included in any Jobber plan — at approximately $129 to $199/month depending on team size.

 Client Communication and the Client Hub for Remodeling Clients

 Remodeling clients are in a uniquely stressful situation.
 Their home is disrupted.
 Work they’ve been planning and saving for is happening around them.
 They often can’t be present during the work day.
-And they’re making a $30,000 to $100,000+ financial decision based largely on trust in a contractor they met a few times during the sales process.
-The GC who communicates proactively — who keeps clients informed about what’s happening each day, what comes next, and what decisions need to be made — earns the five-star reviews and referrals that power residential remodeling growth.
-The GC who goes silent for a week mid-project earns anxious client calls, scope disputes, and reviews that mention poor communication.
+The GC who communicates proactively — keeping clients informed about what’s happening each day, what comes next, and what decisions need to be made — earns the five-star reviews and referrals that power residential remodeling growth.
 Jobber’s client communication tools directly address this dynamic.

 Ready to Grow Your Contracting Business?